kevin-wangzefeng/toc/projects/confidential-containers/confidential-containers-incubation-dd.md

   <!-- (TOC Evaluation goes here) -->
   - The project contacts and TOC Reviewers had a kick-off meeting on Jan.
 16th, set expectations and discussed general steps & timelines.

-- [ ] **Due Diligence Review.**
+- [x] **Due Diligence Review.**

 Completion of this due diligence document, resolution of concerns raised, and presented for public comment satisfies the Due Diligence Review criteria.

 - [x] **Additional documentation as appropriate for project type, e.g.: installation documentation, end user documentation, reference implementation and/or code samples.**

   <!-- (TOC Evaluation goes here) -->
-  The project provides approriate documents for installation and configuration, e.g.: <https://confidentialcontainers.org/docs/getting-started/>
+  The project provides appropriate documents for installation and configuration, e.g.: <https://confidentialcontainers.org/docs/getting-started/>

 ## Governance and Maintainers